-Physical custody means where the child will live after the divorce – the parent with this kind of custody has the right to have the child physically present in the house.
+Physical custody means where the child will live after the divorce.
+The parent with this kind of custody has the right to have the child physically present in the house.
 If the child lives primarily with one parent, then that parent will be the custodial parent.
 The parent without physical custody typically has visitation rights — which is what Angelina requested in her petition for Brad.
-If Angelina had requested joint physical custody, instead of sole, she would be wanting Brad to have a shared right to provide physical care for the children.
+If Angelina had requested joint physical custody, instead of sole, she would have wanted Brad to have a shared right to provide physical care for the children.

 Finally, supervised or no visitation can be ordered in cases where there is some question of the ability of the parent to adequately care for the child while in his or her care.
 The visits, if supervised, can be supervised by a government agency or a third party that is agreeable to both (or even appointed by the court).
-This is done in cases where there is evidence of substance abuse, neglect or other abuse to the child.
+This is done in cases where there is evidence of substance abuse, neglect, or other abuse to the child.